tombensve/APS/APS-Webs/APSAdminWebA2/src/main/js/aps-adminweb/README.md

 }
 ```

-When you compile the app with `npm run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.
+When you compile the who with `npm run build`, the minification step will strip out this condition, and the resulting bundle will be smaller.

 ### Referencing Environment Variables in the HTML